apache/systemds/docs/dml-language-reference.md

 	}
 	print(sum)

-SystemML's `parfor` dependency analysis can occasionally result in false positives, as in the following example.
+SystemDS's `parfor` dependency analysis can occasionally result in false positives, as in the following example.
 This example creates a 2x30 matrix.
 It then utilizes a `parfor` loop to write 10 2x3 matrices into the 2x30 matrix.
 This `parfor` statement is parallelizable and correct, but the dependency analysis generates a false positive dependency error for the variable `ms`.